-A maturity beyond his years was evident in these first steps up the professional ladder, prompting Everton to snap him up on a five-and-a-half-year deal on the final day of the 2013 January transfer window.
+Having displayed a maturity beyond his years, he was promptly snapped up by Everton on the final day of the January 2013 transfer window.

-Stones enjoyed a solid first season with the Blues and started his second campaign in superb form before injury against Leicester disrupted his progress and then again while on international duty for England.
+A solid first season saw the 25-year-old make 41 appearances and he started his second campaign in superb form, netting twice against Feyenoord in the Champions League, before injury against Leicester disrupted his progress.